slobodaapl/nvit/README.md

 2. **Dependencies**:
    - **nanoGPT**: To generate the data folder with OpenWebText, see the [nanoGPT repository](https://github.com/karpathy/nanoGPT).
    - **FlashAttention**: FlashAttention from [Dao-AILab](https://github.com/Dao-AILab/flash-attention) (BSD 3-Clause License) is used, though PyTorch’s default attention can be substituted if preferred.
+   - We used [this](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-24-04.html) NVIDIA container image for PyTorch.

 ## **Getting Started**

 ### **Running the Code**

 To start the training process with defined hyperparameters, execute `launcher.sh`.

 ### **Experiment Replication**